2016 Serbian local elections: West Bačka District

 Local elections were held in the one city (Sombor) and two of the other three municipalities in the West Bačka District.
 The exception was Odžaci, where the most recent local election had taken place in 2013.
 The Serbian Progressive Party and its allies won the elections and formed government in all jurisdictions that held elections.

 Sombor

 Results of the election for the City Assembly of Sombor:

-Dušanka Golubović of the Progressive Party was chosen as mayor after the election.
+Dušanka Golubović of the Serbian Progressive Party was chosen as mayor after the election.
 Parliamentarian Žika Gojković was elected to the assembly from the first position on the SPO list; he resigned his seat on 22 June 2016.

+Future parliamentarian Emese Úri appeared in the sixth position on the list of the Alliance of Vojvodina Hungarians.

 Parliamentarian Zlata Đerić led the New Serbia list.

 Apatin

 Results of the election for the Municipal Assembly of Apatin:

 Radivoj Sekulić of the Progressive Party was chosen as mayor after the election.
 He was replaced by Milan Škrbić of the same party in January 2017.